-A: Under federal law, you might be entitled to keep your medical insurance benefits under your former spouse's group plan.
+A: Under federal law, you might be entitled to keep your medical insurance benefits under your former spouse’s group plan.
 The Consolidated Omnibus Budget Reconciliation Act of 1985 created what are commonly known as COBRA benefits, which are available to the former spouses of people who work for employers who have 20 or more employees.
-In general, this law provides that employers must offer "continuation coverage" for the first three years after the termination of the marriage.
-The employer can charge the former spouse for this coverage, but the charge cannot be more than 2% greater than what is charged to employees.
-To obtain COBRA benefits, contact your former spouse's employer directly and request the appropriate forms.
-You must file your application with your spouse's employer no later than 60 days after the termination of your marriage.
-If you miss that deadline, you will not be able to get these benefits
+In general, this law provides that employers must offer “continuation coverage” for the first three years after the termination of the marriage.
+To obtain COBRA benefits, contact your former spouse’s employer directly and request the appropriate forms.
+You must file your application with your spouse’s employer no later than 60 days after the termination of your marriage.
+If you miss that deadline, you will not be able to get these benefits.

 Q: Should I hire an attorney?

-A: Some people try to represent themselves in divorce court (referred to as "pro se" in legalese), which of course they are entitled to do.
-If there are no children and the divorce is truly uncontested (ALL issues have been agreed to by both parties), DIY (do-it-yourself) divorce may be worth trying.
-Nevertheless, we have had many clients who (1) started out with a DIY divorce only to find that all issues were not actually resolved (2) made mistakes which the court would not accept and/or could cause one party to be put at a severe disadvantage by the other party.
-We offer our DivorceXpress ™ and DivorceXpress Plus ™ to address this client need.
+A: Some people try to represent themselves in divorce court (referred to as “pro se” in legalese), which of course they are entitled to do.
+If there are no children and the divorce is truly uncontested (All issues have been agreed to by both parties), DIY (do-it-yourself) divorce may be worth trying.
+Nevertheless, we have had many clients who (1) started out with a DIY divorce only to find that all issues were not actually resolved, (2) made mistakes that the court would not accept and/or could cause one party to be put at a severe disadvantage by the other party.
+We offer our DivorceXpress and DivorceXpress Plus to address this client need.
 A bad divorce decree can affect a person for the rest of their lives.
-It’s especially important to have a good lawyer if your spouse has hired one, plans to contest the divorce, or has threatened you with physical harm.
+It’s especially important to have a good lawyer if your spouse has hired one, plans to contest the divorce or has threatened you with physical harm.
 To find a good attorney, see our video on this subject.